opensearch-project/OpenSearch/IDENTITY_ROADMAP.md

 Getting these new native concepts out to OpenSearch developers and customers quickly for feedback and iteration is our aim to achieve this.

+_Terminology:_
+* Subject: An individual, process, or device that causes information to flow among objects or change to the system state.
+* Principal: An application-wide identifier that is persisted

 ## Minimal viable system

 To move quickly, and provide a surface area for experimentation we are going to cut some corners.
 This effort will first be within a feature branch, then be controlled via an experimental feature flag shipped with OpenSearch distribution, finally made available for adoption with backwards compatible support.